 The Kitchen is out of bounds to all pupils; only Kitchen staff should enter.
 The Dining Halls (Boys' and Girls') and Kitchen area are fitted with break glasses.
-There are three exits from the Boys' Dining Hall.
+There is one exit from the KEHS Dining Hall, through double doors into the lobby, where there is an external fire exit and fire doors situated at either entrance to the lobby.
+If these doors were to be blocked exit is possible through the Boys' side of the dining hall.
+There are 3 exits out of the KES Dining Hall.